 This course provides important information to help you understand cognitive decline and Alzheimer's relevant to anyone working as a health-fitness professional.
 It focuses on causes, risk factors, diagnosis, care partners, The 4 Pillars of Alzheimer's Prevention™, and preventive mental exercise.

 Successful completion of the quiz is necessary to receive Continuing Education Credit.

 |0.5||International Accreditors for Continuing Education and Training (IACET)|

 |5.0||National Strength Professionals Association (NSPA)|

 Note 1.
-This course is approved for Continuing Education credit by ACE, AFAA, NASM, and NSCA as part of the Specialist Certificate Program.
+This course is approved for Continuing Education credit by ACTION as part of the Specialist Certificate Program.
 To receive CE credit from these organizations, you must complete the entire Specialist Certificate Program.

 System Requirements to View This Course